-The International Committee for the History of Technology, ICOHTEC, welcomes submissions for its new article prize, Maurice Daumas Prize, which aims to encourage innovative and superbly written research in the history of technology.
-ICOHTEC is interested in the history of technology focusing on technological development as well as its relationship to science, society, economy, culture and the environment.
-The history of technology covers all periods of human history.
+The International Committee for the History of Technology, ICOHTEC, welcomes submissions for the Maurice Daumas Prize, which aims to encourage innovative scholarship in the history of technology.
+ICOHTEC is interested in the history of technological development as well as its relationship to science, society, economy, culture and the environment.
 There is no limitation as to theoretical or methodological approaches.

 LIST OF RECIPIENTS